Employment

 Two young men with work clothes pose for a photo in the recycling shop.

 EEI takes individuals through a process when they are seeking employment.
 Individuals are involved in prevocational services while developing work skills.
-Individuals will typically start in the Work Skills Development classroom working on basic work skills, team building, public speaking, job search, interview process, resume building, communication and listening to specific directions.
-While in this program they can apply for in-center recycling shop jobs as a recycling and reclamation aide, in-house cleaning jobs as an environmental service aide, or community crew jobs.
+Individuals will typically start in the Work Skills Development classroom working on basic work skills, team building, public speaking, job search, the interview process, resume building, communication, and listening to specific directions.
+While in this program, they can apply for in-center recycling shop jobs as recycling and reclamation aides, in-house cleaning jobs as environmental service aides, and community crew jobs.

 — Kevin Kapsner, Range Printing